mikeakohn/w65c832/README.md

 When the instruction finishes, {dst bits [23:16]} moves into dbr.

-In 32 bit mode the mvn and mvp instructions don't have operands and Index X and Index Y are simply used to point to addresses with out modification of a dbr register.
+In 32 bit mode the mvn and mvp instructions don't have operands and Index X (src) and Index Y (dst) are simply used to point to addresses with out modification of a dbr register.
 The dbr register is not updated.

 Memory Map